CodeURJC-DAW-2024-25/webapp07/README.md

 ___
 ### :bulb: Complementary technology
 The complementary technology to be used is:
-- PDF autogenerate  for match reports.
+- PDF autogenerate with the ticket of the order
-- Google Maps API integration for stadiums location.
-- Weather API for match weather information.
-- Email notifications for players, coaches, referee and registered users.

 ___